 - Math skills: Pharmacy technicians need an understanding of some basic math concepts.
 They use these skills daily, especially when compounding medications and counting pills.

 - Organization: Pharmacy technicians must have strong organizational skills.
 They balance a variety of responsibilities in a fast-paced environment.

 Pharmacy Technician Career Opportunities

-Licensure as a Pharmacy Technician is required in the State of Michigan for employment in this field.
-Dorsey Schools has determined that its Pharmacy Technician program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
+Dorsey College has determined that its Pharmacy Technician training curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
 No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.